 CTO - firstname.lastname@example.org

 The Bookery aims to provide and support school libraries that are under resourced in South Africa.
-According to them, there is a dramatic shortage in school libraries with over 90% of public schools in South Africa doesn't even have a functional library.
+According to them, there is a dramatic shortage in school libraries where over 90% of public schools in South Africa don't even have one functional library.

-For more than 30 years the Primary Science Programme's work in the professional development of teachers has been driven by commitment, passion, and a 'can-do' attitude towards improving the quality of teaching and learning, particularly in the critical subjects of Maths, Science and Language in some of the poorest and most under-resourced primary schools.
+For more than 30 years, the Primary Science Programme's work in the professional development of teachers has been driven by commitment, passion and a 'can-do' attitude towards improving the quality of teaching and learning, particularly in critical subjects such as Maths, Science and Linguistics in some of the poorest and most under-resourced primary schools.